 12. Bowlliards

 Bowling scoring on a pool table.
 Ten balls racked in a triangle, and each player gets two turns (like bowling frames) to pocket as many as possible.
 First attempt: pocket as many of the 10 balls as you can.
 If you clear all 10 on the first try, that’s a strike.
 If not, the remaining balls stay in place for your second attempt.
-Clear the rest on attempt two — that’s a spare.
+Clear the rest on attempt two and that’s a spare.
 Play 10 frames, scored exactly like bowling.
 Perfect game is 300.

 Rack: 10 balls in a triangle on the foot spot.
 Break/Play: First shot is the break.
 Continue shooting until you miss or clear the rack.
 Win condition: Highest bowling-style score after 10 frames.